 - Exemption from local intake zones.

-Apply now for 2019.
+Apply now for 2020.
 Places are limited and determined by an independent panel who consider social interaction, communication, adaptive behaviour, academic progress and self-regulation independence.
+Applications for 2019 have now closed.